pulimeng/Biology-Network-Reduction/PPI/README.md

     <img src="./image/reduction_flow.png">
 </p>

+# Usage

+Run
+<pre><code>python ppi_reduction.py --i ./example.nodes --o example</code></pre>

 The outputs:

-- `reduced_network.gexf` -- A graph representation of the network.
+- `example.gexf` -- A graph representation of the network.
 Contains all the features (both nodes' and edges').
-- `reduced_node_table.csv` -- One extra feature will be produced to represent the reduction procedure.
+- `reduced_example.nodes` -- One extra feature will be produced to represent the reduction procedure.
 The kinase nodes will have a value of 2 while the virtual nodes will have a value of 0.
 And the non-kinase unreduced nodes will have a value of 1.
-- `reduced_edge_table.csv` -- Same format as the original edge table.
+- `reduced_example.edges` -- Same format as the original edge table.
-- `reduction_records.csv` -- A record to keep track of every node's final destination in the reduction procedure.
+- `reduced_example.records` -- A record to keep track of every node's final destination in the reduction procedure.